Health Insurance Perks: Take Advantage of Free Preventive Services

 Thankfully, many of these important preventive services are now part of plans compliant with the Affordable Care Act — some at no cost to you.
 Just a few examples include:

-- Yearly wellness visits
+- Yearly wellness checks

 - Cholesterol and blood pressure checks